 Many cables purchased via third-parties no longer work with Apple Products.

-A few readers tell us that simply switching the lightning plug ends around worked–so remove the cable from both the Mac and the iPhone, then swap sides.
+A few readers tell us that simply switching the lightning plug ends around worked.
+So, remove the cable from both the Mac and the iPhone, then swap sides.

-So plug the end that was going into the Mac into the iPhone and vice-versa.
+What we mean by this is plug the end that was going into the Mac into the iPhone and vice-versa.

 Reset Location and Privacy Info

-On your iPhone, go to Settings > General > Reset > Reset Location & Privacy.
+- From the dropdown menu, choose Reset Location & Privacy.
 Performing this action resets all connections between your iPhone and your Mac.

 If a restart didn’t do the trick, try a forced reboot on the iPhone while it’s connected to iTunes.